sunfounder/euler-kit/docs/source/pyproject/py_game_guess_number.rst

 ==============================

-Guessing Numbers is a fun party game where you and your friends take turns inputting a number (0~99).
-The range will be smaller with the inputting of the number till a player answers the riddle correctly.
+Guessing Numbers is a fun party game where you and your friends input numbers (0-99).
+With each input of the number, the range will shrink until a player answers the riddle correctly.
 Then the player is defeated and punished.

-For example, if the lucky number is 51 which the players cannot see, and the player ① inputs 50, the prompt of number range changes to 50~99; if the player ② inputs 70, the range of number can be 50~70; if the player ③ inputs 51, this player is the unlucky one.
-Here, we use keypad to input numbers and use LCD to output outcomes.
+As an example, if the lucky number is 51, which the players cannot see, and the player 1 inputs 50, the prompt changes to 50 - 99; if the player 2 inputs 70, the range changes to 50 - 70; if the player 3 inputs 51, the player is unlucky.
+In this case, numbers are inputted through the keypad, and outcomes are displayed on a LCD screen.

 **Schematic**